Indigenous Queens of Guatemala

 I had predicted the importance of the queens’ visit to the villagers.
 However, the gringo reaction surprised me: “powerful words,” “powerful women,” “such poise, such intelligence!”
-No doubt the folks from Milwaukee are still talking and musing about these impressive women who had given hope to Quivalá.
+No doubt the folks from Milwaukee still are talking and musing about these impressive women who had given hope to Quivalá.

 Reflections of the Indigenous Queens